 Let go of your rope.

-By letting go of your rope, that is everything you have considered as security in this life - your job, your bank account, your family, your friends, your church affiliation, your dignity, your understanding of everything that causes you to feel "right" while others are wrong, all has to go.
+By letting go of your rope, that is everything you've considered as security in this life: your job, your bank account, your family, your friends, your church affiliation, your dignity, your understanding of everything that causes you to feel "right" while others are wrong - all has to go.
 Everything that constitutes you, that is, your ego, has to be released and allowed to fall into the canyon below.
 By having done this, you will have lightened your load to the point you can take hold of God's rope.